tonydavis629/markxiv/README.md

 # markxiv

+## Replace 'arxiv' in the URL with 'markxiv' to get the markdown.

 A minimal web service that mimics arXiv but serves Markdown instead of PDFs/HTML.

 Given an arXiv ID, the server: